 Master planned community: it’s a label that Bridgeland takes seriously.
 Early in our history, Bridgeland’s developers created a detailed road map for the evolution of the community.
 This intricate blueprint is a multi-layered approach for the placement of residential neighborhoods, a hierarchy of parks and amenities, and public and private schools.
 Additionally, a detailed preservation plan outlines the community’s environmentally conscious approaches to irrigation, energy and wildlife.

 Bridgeland is located within and along the eastern boundaries of the Katy Prairie, an environmental gem that has long provided refuge and foraging areas for resident and migratory birds, as well as various mammals, reptiles and amphibians.

-The result is a multi-faceted and meaningful use plan that gives careful consideration to the environment and details measures to enhance the surrounding landscape.
+The result is a multi-faceted and meaningful land use plan that gives careful consideration to the environment and details measures to enhance the surrounding landscape.

-The conceptual conservation plan focuses on the preservation of the Cypress Creek Corridor and the conversion of two areas into new nature corridors — Central Creek and Langham Creek.
+Our conceptual conservation plan focuses on the preservation of the Cypress Creek Corridor and the conversion of two areas into new nature corridors — Central Creek and Langham Creek.